 Cold water washes save energy and preserve natural fibers, but your machine needs a maintenance cycle now and then.
 To keep your washer running well and smelling good, every month or so, pour in a cup of vinegar and run it empty, on its hottest cycle.

 When you have finished a load of laundry, leave the lid up so that the washer can air out and water can evaporate.
-Even a bit of lingering water can lead to mold or mildew.
+Even a bit of lingering water can lead to mould or mildew.
 In addition, when you go on vacation, shut off the water to the washer so that pressure doesn’t build up and cause the hose to leak.

 Dryers need unobstructed airflow to operate properly.
 Clean the lint trap after each use to ensure that the air can flow freely and to remove a potential fire hazard.